hendesu/.NET-web-app/README.md

 #### Install and Configuration:

-> open 'cmd' as admin and navigate to the web app diractory.
+> open 'cmd' as admin and navigate to the web app directory.
 >
 > enter the command "dotnet run" without qoutes
 >